 Keeping up the harvest

 Planting a veg garden really kicks off the year.
-By the end of March you'll have bought new potatoes and onion sets from our Godstone and Betchworth garden centre and tucked them into their new homes, and with a bit of luck you'll be getting out those seed packets you chose from our extensive range of fruit and veg to sow the first hardy crops like carrots, peas, cabbages and beetroot.
+By the end of March you'll have bought new potatoes and onion sets from our Betchworth and Godstone garden centre and tucked them into their new homes, and with a bit of luck you'll be getting out those seed packets you chose from our extensive range of fruit and veg to sow the first hardy crops like carrots, peas, cabbages and beetroot.

 But what happens when that first flush of productivity is over?
 Once you've harvested those new potatoes it's still only June, there's half the growing year left but you've got bare patches opening up all over the place.